mfventura/crm-the-agile-monkeys/README.md

 >docker-compose run --rm --no-deps -p "8080:8080" java-api gradle test

 We are not going in deep on docker functionalities.
 Check the official documentation if you have any doubt.

+### Documentation

+The API of the project its explained on [this document](documents/api-doc.yaml).
+This can be read with [swagger editor](https://editor.swagger.io/).
+Copy the yaml content and paste on the editor.
+You will see a human-readable documentation.

 ### Dependencies